Hexworks/hexworks-site/_zircon_docs/2018-07-18-a-zircon-crash-course.md

 - [Clearable] lets you *clear* the graphics.
 This means setting all its tiles to an empty tile.
 - [DrawSurface] and [TileComposite] is already explained.
-- [TilesetOverride] lets you pick a specific [TilesetResource] to be used
+- [TilesetOverride] lets you pick a specific [TilesetResource] to be used.

 > This makes both the development and use of Zircon much easier, since these *behaviors* can be combined in any way to get different results but the terms used will stay the same throughout the system.